IrgendwasMitSchnittlauch/Blog/Azure/My-Certifications.md

 > About a half year ago, Microsoft introduced into "Applied Skills Certifications".
 > Due to its age, the certifications are very poor regarding topics, knowledge and of reputation.
 I'll hope, this will change within the next months.

+## Quick links and sharings:
+For my german readers, I would strongly recommend to check out the following link to get more in touch with the [Microsoft Virtual Training Days](https://www.microsoft.com/de-de/events-de/virtual-training-days/default.aspx#mavtdaf). <br>
+Furthermore I want to share the [Microsoft Event Calendar](https://events.microsoft.com/en-us/allevents/?language=English&clientTimeZone=1?timeperiod=next30Days?isSharedInLocalViewMode=false) with the possibility to join hundreds of Microsoft events, lectures and presentation from Microsoft or partners.

 ## Was there any benefit for me?
 Was it worth it?

-personally regarding my current certifications, I really think, that there was a great benefit for me and my personal grow, as well as my career.
+personally regarding my current certifications, I really think, that there was a **great benefit** for me and my personal grow, as well as my career.
 I've been already to multiple job interviews where the number of certifications were a topic for discussion, or at least a positive feedback.
 Also, in some cases, I could really learn some things for my daily job.